What SEER Rating Qualifies for Energy Star? [Answered]

 In addition to the EnergyGuide label, you can often find the SEER rating on the product specifications sheet or the manufacturer’s website.
 Don’t hesitate to ask the retailer or installer, too.

-Finding ENERGY STAR Qualified Products – What SEER Rating Qualifies for Energy Star?
+Finding ENERGY STAR Qualified Products

 So, where can you find these ENERGY STAR-qualified cooling systems?